 A 2015 reboot of the series reunites the Griswolds, including Chase, his wife played by Beverly D'Angelo, and his now-adult son Rusty played by Ed Helms.
 The plot centers on Rusty’s plan to relive his childhood memories by taking his own family on a car trip to—you guessed it—Walley World.
 What could go wrong?
 (Cue the gross-out misadventures.)

 The name, “Walley World,” would seem to be a takeoff on Walt Disney World (although it replaces a mouse with a moose as its mascot).
 But the Disney connection only goes so far; Walley World is clearly more of an amusement park than a theme park in the movies.

 For park fans, the films raise an interesting question.
 Is Walley World an actual place?
 Let’s break it down.

-Six Flags Magic Mountain in Valencia, California served as the stand-in for the park in the first movie.
-The coasters that the Griswold family ride at Walley World were Revolution and the "Screaming Mimi."
-The Screaming Mimi was actually the park's Colossus, a classic twin-racing wooden coaster.
+Six Flags Magic Mountain in Valencia, California served as the stand-in for the park in the first film.
+The coasters that the Griswold family rode at Walley World were Revolution and the “Screaming Mimi.”
+The latter was actually the park’s Colossus, a classic twin-racing coaster.

 The 2015 Version of Vacation

 The Griswolds make a 21st century pilgrimage to the same park that inspired their legendary 1980s vacation.
 In the movie, the park, which is billed as America’s “favorite family fun park,” will be closing its gates permanently, adding to the urgency of the trip.
 Although the destination is supposed to be the same, the producers did not return to Six Flags Magic Mountain for the 2015 edition of the film.
 Instead, sister park Six Flags Over Georgia, near Atlanta, is the Walley World doppelganger.